GrantStreetGroup/Test2-Tools-TypeTiny/README.md

 The original value should not pass initial checks, as it would not be coerced in most use cases.
 These would be considered test failures.

+### should\_sort\_into

+    should_sort_into($type, @sorted_arrayrefs);

+Creates a [buffered subtest](https://metacpan.org/pod/Test2%3A%3ATools%3A%3ASubtest#BUFFERED) that confirms the type will sort into the expected lists given.
+The input list is a shuffled version of the sorted list.

+Because this introduces some non-deterministic behavior to the test, it will run through 100 cycles of shuffling and sorting to confirm the results.
+A good sorter should always return a deterministic result for a given list, with enough fallbacks to account for every unique case.
+Any failure will immediate stop the loop and return both the shuffled input and output list in the failure output, so that you can temporarily test in a more deterministic manner, as you debug the fault.

 # TROUBLESHOOTING